dhruvjain2004/Chat-App.io/README.md

 │
 └── README.md
 #🌐 Usage
-Open your browser and go to http://localhost:3000.
+Open your browser and go to http://localhost:5173.

 Enter your name and room name to join.

 Start chatting in real-time!

 # 📸 Screenshots
-Add some screenshots here by dragging or linking image files.
+(./28.png)

 # 📦 Deployment
 You can deploy this app using services like: